Gourav-s12/Real-time-crawling-Covid-Statistics/README.md

 ## Module 3.1
+- Part 1 : The user is asked about the name of the country.
+The statistics of the given country and the world are compared and the percentage of the country statistics with respect to that of the world are printed using mapper/combiner/reducer.

+- run :
+- Run 'main.py' then choose "b. data query" and then 'b. data query - get changes in countries' and then give asked inputs.

 - Part 2 :
 - display the details of 4 fields of a particular country.
 The user is asked about the name of the country as well as start and end date.
 The country, start date and end date are written in a file which is to be feed into the mapper.
 Also all country names are written in a file which is to be feed into the mapper along with date.
 The mapper passes the data to the reducer which inturn preprocess and filters and send it to the reducer for the final output.The logic of closest country in respect to percentage change is also done int the reducer.